my1396/Econ-Study/_posts/2024-02-18-Norsk-Tema.md

 - stressende
 - aldri godt nok; alltid press for å gjøre det bedre
-- føler seg mindreverdig hvis man ikke er like flink som andre → feel inferior if one is not as good as others
+- <span style="color: #00CC66;">føler seg mindreverdig</span> hvis man ikke er like flink som andre → feel inferior if one is not as good as others 自卑感

 --------------------------------------------------------------------------------